Deep conditional distribution learning via conditional F\"ollmer flow: Theoretical Analysis

 \section{Theoretical Analysis}

 Our main interest lies in establishing the validity of Algorithm \ref{algorithm} in generating data from $p_{x \mkern 2mu|\mkern2mu y}(\mathbf{x} \mkern 2mu|\mkern2mu \mathbf{y})$.
 More specifically, we would like to investigate the convergence rate of the sampling error in Algorithm \ref{algorithm}.
-To do this, we need the following regularity assumptions. \begin{assumption}[Bounded condition] $p_{y}(\mathbf{y})$ is supported on $[0,B]^{d_y}$, where $B >0$ is a fixed constant. \end{assumption}
+For this, besides Assumptions \ref{assump:label} and \ref{assump:bounded support} introduced in Section \ref{sec:CFF}, we need the following regularity assumption.